robertwenner/comics/doc/index.md

 comics in both English (at [beercomics.com](https://beercomics.com)) and German (at [biercomics.de](https://biercomics.de)).
-I used Inkscape for the drawings because I wanted vector graphics for easy scaling (my first web comic back in the day was in `.gif` format,, and it looked like that in print).
+I used Inkscape for the drawings because I wanted vector graphics for easy scaling (my first web comic back in the day was in `.gif` format, and it looked like that in print).
 Most comics work in both English and German, they can be translated.
 So I put the languages in their respective layers, and show or hide one or the other when exporting.
 This works manually, but gets tedious when you